audflexbutok/p2.AudreyCooper/README.md

 Pros: Relatively clean interface, it's similar to most other cars like this so it wouldn't be too hard to figure out
 Cons: annoying volume controls, cluttered steering wheel buttons

+# Most Common Car Dashboard Features

+Most commonly, the following features are found on a car dashboard: speedometer, tachometer, odometer, engine coolant temperature gauge, fuel gauge, turn indicators, gearshift position indicator, seltbelt warning light, parking-brake warning light, check engine light, low tire pressure indicator, cruise control indicator, oil indicator, gas milage indicator.

+The most commonly used features from these are the speedometer and the fuel gauge.
+If your car is manual, you will look at the dashboard more to check the gear that the car is in.
+After this, I think the engine coolant temperature gauge, odometer, tachometer, cruise control indicator, and turn indicators are the next most commonly used features.
+Although the seatbelt warning light and check engine light are important, they are used less often and many times a car will make noise whenever one of these lights come on.

+Common mistakes with the current designs are visually splitting up the information too much.
+I think it's helpful when all the indicator lights are in the same general area, or just to group up information/buttons by area in the first place.
+Another mistake is overcluttering of information.
+If it's too cluttered you will not be able to see the information as easily, and it will take your brain longer to "parse" the info.
+Also, when cars use nonstandard indicator lights it might be difficult to figure out what the issue is although that is easily fixed by looking at the user manual.